mmoran0032/defense/script.md

 take within a uniform field of a given type, and are related to the particle's mass, charge, and energy.
 The rigidity of a particle and the designed bending radius of an element will determine what field strength is required for that particle.
+St. George was designed to transport particles to its final detector plane within a given range of rigidity values.

 It makes more sense, however, to talk in terms of...